Invariant measures in simple and in small theories: Introduction and preliminaries

 Although $NIP$ theories are {\em not} really objects of study in the current paper, they form part of the motivation.
 A theory $T$ is $NIP$ if there is no formula $\phi(x,y)$ and $a_{i}$ for $i\in \omega$ and $b_{S}$ for $S\subseteq \omega$ in some model $M$ of $T$ such that for all $i,S$, $M\models \phi(a_{i}, b_{S})$ iff $i\in S$. $NIP$ theories are generalization of stable theories in an orthogonal direction from simple theories, and in fact $T$ is stable if and only if $T$ is both simple and $NIP$.
 Although forking is not so well-behaved in NIP unstable theories, it still plays a big role.
 In particular, forking coincides with dividing over models \cite{Chernikov-Kaplan}, and global nonforking extensions of types over a model $M$ are precisely extensions which are invariant under automorphisms fixing $M$ pointwise.
 For a type $p(x)$ over a set $A$ its global nonforking extensions (if they exist) are rather invariant over the bounded closure ``$bdd(A)$".

 The other main ingredients in this paper are \emph{Keisler measures}.
 Given a structure $M$ (or model $M$ of $T$), and variable $x$, a Keisler measure $\mu_{x}$ over $M$ is a finitely additive probability measure on the Boolean algebra of definable (with parameters) subsets of the $x$-sort in $M$.
 Keisler measures generalize complete types $p(x)$ over $M$ which are the special case where the measure is $\{0,1\}$-valued ($0$ for false, $1$ for true).
 It took a long time for Keisler measures to become part of everyday model theory (see \cite{Chernikov-MeasuresReview} for a quick survey).
 They were studied by Keisler in \cite{Keisler} which is, on the face of it, about $NIP$ theories, but where, among the main points, is that for stable theories, {\em locally} (formula-by-formula) Keisler measures are weighted, possibly infinite, sums of types.
 (See also \cite{Pillay-domination} where this is used to give a pseudofinite account of the stable regularity lemma.)
 In the $NIP$ environment, Keisler measures were a very useful tool in solving some conjectures about definable groups in $o$-minimal structures \cite{NIPI}.
 In \cite{NIPII}, \cite{NIPIII}, the ubiquity of automorphism (translation) invariant Keisler measures in $NIP$ theories (groups) was pointed out.
+In \cite{HKP} a first-order theory was defined to be \emph{amenable} if every complete type over $\emptyset$ extends to a global automorphism invariant Keisler measure.

-The role, if any, of Keisler measures in simple theories, is not well understood.
 For pseudofinite fields, the nonstandard counting measure provides both automorphism invariant measures on definable sets, as well as translation invariant measures on definable groups (with very good definability properties).
-The examples given in Sections 2 and 3 of the current paper show in particular that such behaviour does not extend to simple theories in general.
+The examples given in Sections \ref{sec 2} and \ref{sec 3} of the current paper show in particular that such behaviour does not extend to simple theories in general.

 We will now describe the main results of the paper, with motivations coming from what is known in the stable context.